ibm-cloud-docs/account/ts-enterprise-apply.md

 {: #troubleshoot-promo-enterprise}
 {: troubleshoot}

+A subscription code can't be added to the account because of specific access that is required.
+{: shortdesc}

 You can't add a subscription code to your {{site.data.keyword.Bluemix}} account, because you don't have the correct access.
 {: tsSymptoms}